 RM: Through drama.
 It was a drama in which these girls showed themselves meeting with the sugar daddies who were giving them money.
 The sugar daddies found them easy prey ...
 They fell in with the sugar daddies because they could meet their needs, then they got into problems.
-At 'the final community meeting' (part of the Stepping Stones workshop, where each group of participants presents its special request back to the rest of their own community), there were some women and men in the audience who had not been involved in the workshop, but who were invited to this meeting to see what everyone had been doing.
-So they discussed all this problem there and then.
+At "the final community meeting" (part of the Stepping Stones workshop, where each group of participants presents its special request back to the rest of their own community), there were some women and men in the audience who had not been involved in the workshop, but who were invited to this meeting to see what everyone had been doing.So they discussed all this problem there and then.
 Now one of the girls who was present had been in the workshop to start with, but eventually she started not coming regularly.
-She had always been saying: 'even if they give us that, will that be enough?'.
+She had always been saying: 'even if they give us that, will that be enough?'
 She was saying that even if the parents or the guardians were able to give you something, she thought that they did not have enough money to be able to meet every need that they wanted.
 So, I think her own solution was for them to work, to be able to work themselves.

-But now in the working, they were meeting with problems too.
-The little ones' drama also showed the problems of working.
-In their drama, they showed how the children were at the house with their mother, but one of the children did not belong to this lady so she was always made to work and work and was not given enough food, so she was easy prey for the man who turned up ....
+But now in the working they were meeting with problems too.

+The little one's drama also showed the problems of working.
+In their drama, they showed how the children were at the house with their mother, but one of the children did not belong to this lady so she was always made to work and work and was not given enough food, so she was easy prey for the man who turned up ...
 She was just isolated, so exposed to the danger.
 So the request from the little ones is to be loved, and at the same time not to be exposed to any sex, because they and their bodies were not ready yet for sex.
+So the mayor and his officials committed themselves to strengthening the probation office in town, where the problems of the children could be addressed.
+This office over the years, did not have staff, and was not well run.
+So at this "final community meeting" he committed himself to strengthening it, to putting in the manpower that was required, because there were all these problems in the community of girls being sexually abused and the children themselves not having their immediate needs met.
+In this way, there would be a place where they could go to with their problems.